RallyTechServices/rally-iteration-health/README.md

   * **In Progress to Completed** : (Only available/selectable in SAAS) Calculated using lookback to count the hours from first transition to
       In-Progress (or higher) to the last transition to Completed (or higher).
 Does NOT consider if moves left of In-Progress after first hit.

+###Show Local Date
+Check this box to show sprint beginning and end date in the browser's local time.
+Otherwise show it in the workspace's default.
+When the workspace is in a timezone to the west of the user's timezone, local time can be a day later than would be shown in workspace timezone.

 ## Building this code

 ### First Load